2019 Albania earthquake: Damage

 The aftershocks, some of which were quite large, made it difficult for the search and rescue teams.
 Albania's Minister of Health Ogerta Manastirliu initially announced over 900 injuries, of which 731 were treated at the hospitals in Tirana and Durrës alone.
-Reports from the Ministry of Health stated that care was provided for 62 injured people who were in a stable condition, with the exception of 3 people in intensive care.
-Later, official information from the government confirmed 51 people were killed in the earthquake - 25 in Durrës, 25 in Thumanë, and 1 in Lezhë.
-Among the deceased were 7 children aged between 2-8.
-Following the earthquake an additional 2 people from Kurbin died, one from their injuries in hospital and another through suicide, due to posttraumatic stress.
+Reports from the Ministry of Health stated that care was provided for 62 injured people who were in a stable condition, except for 3 people in intensive care.
+Later, official information from the government confirmed 51 people were killed in the earthquake – 25 in Durrës, 25 in Thumanë, and 1 in Lezhë.
+Among the deceased were 7 children aged between 2–8.
+Following the earthquake, an additional 2 people from Kurbin died, one from their injuries in hospital and another through suicide, due to posttraumatic stress.
 In the aftermath of the event, 5,200 locals were without any shelter.
-Forty five people trapped in earthquake debris were rescued.
+Forty-five people trapped in earthquake debris were rescued.

 An Albanian military owned dwelling in Durrës, social centres in Tirana and various privately owned buildings such as 90 gyms in Krujë, Tirana, Lezhë, Durrës and numerous hotels in Vlorë, Durrës and Tirana were adapted and opened to shelter displaced people.
 Some 2,500 displaced people have been housed in hotels, another 2,100 are in tents, whereas others affected by the earthquake slept in gyms or their cars.
 In Durrës, authorities distributed food throughout the city and reports of complaints emerged that some people had not yet obtained supplies.
 Due to safety concerns and aftershocks, some people were not allowed to reenter their own homes and became dependent on food donations until engineers checked buildings.
 Stemming from concerns caused by the earthquake, there were locals who did not want to return to their homes.

-Displaced people have been relocated to Kosovo with 500 residing in a former German NATO military base in Prizren refitted as a temporary camp by the Kosovo government.
+Displaced people have been relocated to Kosovo, with 500 residing in a former German NATO military base in Prizren refitted as a temporary camp by the Kosovo government.
 Some displaced people are housed in the Kosovan municipalities of Lipjan numbering 3 families, 11 families with 48 members in Podujevë, 70 people in Malishevë, 150 people in Pristina and others in Gjakova.
 Other people have gone to eastern Albania.
 Albanian physicians assisted in relief efforts.

 Albanian President Ilir Meta, Prime Minister Rama and opposition leader Lulzim Basha visited the earthquake epicentre to see firsthand the situation and damage.
 The often fraught political rivalry between Meta, Rama and Basha was put aside as all three were involved in relief efforts.
-National operational centres were established by the Albanian government along with a phone line for people affected by the earthquake needing clothes or food.
+National operational centres were established by the Albanian government, along with a phone line for people affected by the earthquake needing clothes or food.